DrChristophFH/world-forge/wiki/history/stories/SS-The-Price-of-Protection.md

 After hours of work, she finally stepped back to survey her progress.
 Only then did she realize that what had felt like the whole wall was only a small section of it.
 The structure was massive, and she had barely made a dent in it.
 Taking a deep breath, she steeled herself for the long road ahead.
 It was a start, she reminded herself.
 And one had to admit, the section she had worked on looked sturdy and well-crafted.

 "Well done," a voice said behind her.

 Elowen turned to see a bearded man approaching.

 "Now, if you keep this pace up, you'll finish the wall that's already there in a few months."

 He burst into laughter.

 Elowen's eyes narrowed.

 "And who might you be?" she asked, her tone cool.

 "The local jester surely has to be more entertaining."

 She turned her back on the stranger, ignoring his stupid grin.

 The bearded man's grin faltered slightly at Elowen's dismissal, but he pressed on, undeterred.

 "The name's Thorne, girl.
 Foreman Thorne.
 And you'd do well to show some respect."

 Elowen turned back, her eyebrow raised.

 "Respect is earned, Foreman Thorne.
 I've yet to see anything worthy of it here."

 Thorne's face reddened.

 "Big words from someone who's been here less than a day.
-You think you can waltz in here and fix everything with your fancy stonework?"
+You think you can waltz in here and impress someone with your fancy stonework?"

 He gestured dismissively at her completed section.

-"This isn't some quaint village project.
-This is the Bulwark, girl.
+"This isn't some village project.
+This is the Bulwark of Titans, girl.
 It'll take more than pretty masonry to make a difference here."

 "And what exactly are you doing to make that difference, Foreman?"

 Elowen shot back, her voice level but her eyes challenging.
 Thorne opened his mouth, then closed it again.
 He hadn't expected such pushback.
-"Just... just don't get too comfortable," he finally muttered, his earlier bravado deflating.
-"You'll learn soon enough how things work around here."

-As Thorne walked away, his steps a little quicker than necessary, Elowen allowed herself a small smile.
-It wasn't much, but it felt good to stand her ground.

-The satisfaction was short-lived, however, as her stomach growled loudly, reminding her that she hadn't eaten since morning.
+"What do you think who built the ground you're standing on?"

+Thorne gladly accepted her challenging gaze.
+A barely noticeable head shake escaped Elowen when she realized that she just gave him the opening he was looking for.

+"Who do you think built the western counterforts?"

+Thorne's voice was rising, his eyes gleaming with pride.

+"Come on, take a guess?
+No?
+I'll tell you.
+It was my team."

+She could see the smug satisfaction in his eyes.
+Elowen's jaw clenched, but she held her tongue.

+"You know what your marvelous team did in the same time?
+Shift a pile of wood from one place to another and call it barracks."

+Thorne's voice was dripping with disdain and superiority.
+He saw the anger in Elowen's eyes and reveled in it.

+"Exactly, if it rains on your head tonight, you'll know who to thank."

+Elowen's fists clenched at her sides, her nails digging into her palms.
+She wanted to lash out, to put this arrogant scumbag in his place.
+But she knew that would only play into his hands.
+Instead, she forced herself to take a deep breath, to calm the storm raging inside her.

+"Thank you for the information, Foreman Thorne," she said through gritted teeth.

+"I'll keep that in mind."

+With that, she turned on her heel and walked away, her jaw set in a tight line.
+Thorne watched her go, a smug smile playing on his lips.
+He'd gotten under her skin, and he knew it.

+Elowen hadn't eaten since morning, a fact she was reminded when her stomach began a loud song of protest as she descended the construction site.
 The sun was dipping low on the horizon, painting the sky in brilliant oranges and reds.
 It was time to find some food.

 Elowen approached a group of workers who were packing up their tools for the day.
 "Excuse me," she called out, "could you tell me where meals are served?"

 One of the workers, a weather-beaten woman with kind eyes, pointed towards a large tent in the distance.
 "Head over there," she said.
-"They should be serving dinner soon.
+"They are serving.
 Better hurry if you want to beat the rush."

 Thanking her, Elowen made her way to the tent.
 As she drew closer, savory aromas wafted towards her, making her mouth water.
 She joined the growing line of workers, all of them looking as tired and hungry as she felt.